Are you working with image data? There are so many things we can do using computer vision algorithms:

 These are some of the key points which you can try to improve the performance of your model.
 Any other you can think of?
 Let me know!

 There are multiple applications of multi-label image classification apart from genre prediction.
 You can use this technique to automatically tag images, for example.
 Suppose you want to predict the type and color of a clothing item in an image.
 You can build a multi-label image classification model which will help you to predict both!

 I hope this article helped you understand the concept of multi-label image classification.
 If you have any feedback or suggestions, feel free to share them in the comments section below.
-Happy experimenting!You can also read this article on Analytics Vidhya's Android APP
+Happy experimenting!You can also read this article on our Mobile APP